 4.5 Conclusions

 The preceding sections of this chapter illustrated the changes in the basic climatology of tornado outbreaks as a function of ENSO.
 In each monthly period from January-April, tornadoes occur less frequently and at farther south latitudes during EN conditions in the equatorial Pacific and a distinct increase and northward extension of tornadoes in outbreaks occurs during LN conditions.
+Using normalized and gridded metrics for tornado outbreaks along with bootstrap resampling, ENSO-related shifts in the physical tornado climatology proved to be statistically significant.

+The atmospheric climatology discussed in this chapter represents a substantial extension beyond previous work regarding the investigation of an ENSO-related climatology of individual tornado outbreaks.
 Section 4.5 illustrated that synoptic-scale atmospheric conditions across the continental U.S. are indeed influenced by ENSO and, in turn, affect the location of tornado activity.
 Some of these atmospheric features are more directly tied to ENSO (i.e., upper-level jet streams) while others are more indirectly associated (i.e., surface cyclones, instability and moisture axes, and low-level jet streams).
 During EN conditions, upper-level jets are abnormally strong and southwardly displaced, affecting the location of low-level jet formation, surface cyclone formation, and subsequent development of instability axes to foster a southward shift in tornado activity from January through April.
 During LN conditions, upper-level jets occur farther north, encouraging development of low-level jet streams, and instability axes farther north and west across the continental U.S., thereby resulting in increased tornado activity farther north and west of the locations experiencing more frequent tornado outbreaks in EN conditions (i.e., the Great Plains and western Great Lakes areas).
-Using normalized and gridded metrics for tornado outbreaks along with bootstrap resampling, ENSO-related shifts in the physical tornado climatology proved to be statistically significant.
+As mentioned in Chapter 1, previous studies (Cook and Schaefer 2008, Muñoz and Enfield 2011, Lee et al. 2013) only considered monthly or seasonal averages to infer related shifts in tornado activity rather than researching individual outbreaks.
+Some studies in this regard (Kellner and Niyogi 2014) did not consider any ENSO-related atmospheric shifts that would alter tornado activity.

 5. CONCLUSIONS, SEASONAL FORECAST IMPLICATIONS, AND FUTURE WORK